sympy/SymPEPs/SymPEP-0001.md

 The **status** section at the top of the SymPEP document (see the [template](SymPEP-template)) should be updated according to the current status of the SymPEP.
+Do not confuse this with the "draft/open pull request state on Github".

 All SymPEPs should be created with the **Draft** status. **Draft** status SymPEPs generally live in a pull request.

 Eventually, after discussion, there may be a consensus that the SymPEP should be accepted–see the next section for details.
 At this point the status becomes **Accepted**.

 Once a SymPEP has been **Accepted**, the reference implementation must be completed.
 When the reference implementation is complete and incorporated into